 The Friends raise over £5,000 each year which pays for a Christmas tree for the school hall, a Christmas present and an Easter egg for every child.
-Over the past couple of years they have also funded the establishment of the Forest School area, a large interactive screen for the school hall, iPads, playground equipment, toys and games.
+Over the past couple of years they have also funded the establishment of the Forest School area, a large interactive scree for the school hall, iPads, playground equipment, toys and games.

 The meetings are quite informal, but the job gets done, and the Committee has fun doing so!
 There are also a couple of committee members' social evenings each year too.
 We hope you will become an active Friend whilst your child is at Banks Road.
-New committee members are always welcome, and the date for the AGM Meeting will be decided in accordance to as and when it is possible to take place safely.
+New committee members are always welcome, and the AGM meeting will be held on 27 September at 6.30pm.
 For more information please visit the school website.